 Code of Conduct and Ethics

-This Code of Business Conduct and Ethics (“this Code”) contains the policy guidelines and procedures adopted by the Board of Directors of the Company (the “Board”) that relate to the legal and ethical standards for conducting Company business.
+It is the general policy of Vector Group Ltd. (the “Company”) to conduct its business activities and transactions with the highest level of integrity and ethical standards and in accordance with all applicable laws, rules and regulations.
+In carrying out this policy, the Board of Directors of the Company (the “Board”) has adopted the following Code of Business Conduct and Ethics (this “Code”), which contains certain policy guidelines and procedures adopted by the Board that relate to the legal and ethical standards for conducting Company business.
 This Code cannot and is not intended to cover every applicable law or to anticipate every issue that may arise, but does set out basic principles to guide all directors, officers and employees of the Company.
-If you are unclear about a particular situation, stop and ask for guidance before taking action.
+If you are unclear about a particular situation, stop and ask for guidance from the Legal Department before taking action.

 Administration, Applicability and Violations